correlation-one/C1GamesStarterKit/README.md

 https://terminal.c1games.com/playground.

-For example, if you wanted to run `starter_algo` against the `renamed_algo` of your own creation in the command line, you can cd into the AIGamesStarterKit and run the following command:
+For example, if you wanted to run `starter_algo` against the `renamed_algo` of your own creation in the command line, you can cd into the C1GamesStarterKit and run the following command:

     $ scripts/run_match.sh algos/starter_algo algos/renamed_algo